Benefactours

 Sanitation on Mount Kenya has become a concern as of late.
 Refuse left by careless hikers is not only an eyesore but can also be harmful to all forms of wildlife.

 There is no proper means of waste disposal on the mountain other than packing litter out.
 Buried litter breaks down extremely slowly in this environment and is liable to be dug up by animals.
 Unsightly and unhealthy garbage pits result.
 Burning is illegal.
+Single use plastic bottles are not permitted.

 You will be asked to produce your litter at the gate on your return.